micropython/micropython/ports/stm32/mboot/README.md

     #define MBOOT_FSLOAD (1)

-   and then enable one or more of the following depending on what filesystem support is required in Mboot (note that the FAT driver is read-only and quite compact, but littlefs supports both read and write so is rather large):
+   and then enable one or more of the following depending on what filesystem support is required in Mboot:

     #define MBOOT_VFS_FAT (1)
     #define MBOOT_VFS_LFS1 (1)
     #define MBOOT_VFS_LFS2 (1)
+    #define MBOOT_VFS_RAW (1)

+   Note that the FAT and LFS2 drivers are read-only and quite compact, but LFS1 supports both read and write so is rather large.

+   The raw filesystem type is enabled by default and is a flat section of storage containing a single file without any metadata.
+The raw filesystem can either be one regoin, or split over two separate, contiguous regions.
+   The latter is useful for wear levelling: given a chunk of flash, write the firmware starting at a random block within that chunk and wrap around to the beginning of the chunk when the end is reached.
+Then use a split raw filesystem to inform mboot of this wrapping.

 2. Build the board's main application firmware as usual.